inmanta/inmanta-core/docs/administrators/auth.rst

 are prefixed with ``urn:inmanta:``.
 These claims are:

  * ``urn:inmanta:ct`` A *required* comma delimited list of client types for which this client is authenticated.
-Each API call has a one or more allowed client types.
+Each API call has one or more allowed client types.
 The list of valid client types (ct) are:

     - agent
     - compiler